ar1syr0/MacOS_Bloat_Cremator/README.md

 ## Before You Touch Anything — Read This

-This process requires disabling core macOS security features.
+This process requires disabling core macOS security features (for the app removal part).
 That's not a warning to scare you off — it's a warning so you don't brick your machine and blame me.
 Do it wrong and you'll be staring at a flashing folder of doom.